2011 Murcian regional election

-The 2011 Murcian regional election was held on Sunday, 22 May 2011, to elect the 8th Regional Assembly of the autonomous community of the Region of Murcia.
+A regional election was held in the Region of Murcia on 22 May 2011 to elect the 8th Regional Assembly of the autonomous community.
 All 45 seats in the Regional Assembly were up for election.
-It was held concurrently with regional elections in twelve other autonomous communities and local elections all throughout Spain.
+It was held concurrently with regional elections in twelve other autonomous communities and local elections all across Spain.

 The election was won by the People's Party (PP), which obtained its best result ever in the Region.
 With over 70% of the seats (33), it obtained thrice the number of seats of the second most voted party, the Spanish Socialist Workers' Party (PSOE), which plummeted to just below 24% and 11 seats.
 The PP had won its first election in 1995, and under Ramón Luis Valcárcel it had achieved an absolute majority of seats and votes in all elections held ever since.

 All in all, the PP gained four seats from the PSOE, with United Left (IU) holding its solitary seat but gaining ground, increasing its % of the share from 6.3% to 7.8%.
 The 5% regional threshold prevented Union, Progress and Democracy (UPyD) from winning a seat as, although it polled 5.3% in District Three, its vote in the entire Murcian region was 4.5%.